Kristy-H-Thompson/wheelsToWindshield/README.md

 This application prompts the user to either create a new vehicle or select an existing vehicle.
 After going through the creation or selection process, the user is able to perform certain actions with the selected vehicle(Such as start the car, speed up, slow down, ect).
 The user is returned to the actions menu after each action until they decide to exit the application.

 - What was your motivation for creating this project?
 I created this project to practice using Node.js and Typescript in a fun way.
-While I have used Javascript in a lot of previous projects, I am new to using Typescript.
+While I have used Javascript in a lot of previous projects, this was my first attempt at using typescript in an application.

 - What did I learn?
 I learned how use Typescript in a practical way, to help prevent type errors.